 During these years, Trench also occasionally acted as an adviser on films made by other producers, including The Mad Twenties (1965), an English adaptation by Leslie Mallory of a French documentary about the 1920s, Les Années Folles.

 Derek Stewart Productions mainly made films for corporate sponsors, and one of the biggest sponsors was British Petroleum.
-See BFI ScreenOnline: British Petroleum films and BP Video Library: 'A history of film in BP'
+BFI ScreenOnline: British Petroleum films and BP Video Library: 'A history of film in BP'

-Terry Trench worked on about sixteen films sponsored by British Petroleum, many of which are documentaries aimed at marketing a product or training a workforce.
+Terry Trench worked on about nineteen films sponsored by British Petroleum, many of which are documentaries aimed at marketing a product or training a workforce.
 On the other hand, a series of films sponsored by BP about hovercraft (then a new invention) was aimed at a general audience.

 Gerard Bryant recalled that Terry Trench: ‘hated any hint of advertising to creep into his films, and he would never pander to sponsors.
 He [Trench] maintained that in the long run the sponsors would thank him - and many of them did.'

 The first BP-sponsored films that Trench worked on were Longlife (1963) and One Oil on the Farm (1963), both written and directed by Derek Stewart, produced by Terry Trench, and photographed by Harold Case.
 Watch the whole of Longlife on BP Video Library.

 Independent Assessment (1964) was directed by Derek Stewart, with associate producer Terry Trench, photographed by Rene Boeniger, edited by Jeanine Bradlaugh, with music by Leslie Williams.